Thames Water: Thames Tideway scheme

 Over centuries of London's growth from medieval times to the Victorian age, the natural tributary system of the Thames Tideway was converted first into public open sewers and then closed over into covered sewers which emptied directly into the River Thames.
 Joseph Bazalgette's remediation of the ensuing 1850s Great Stink renewed much of London's sewerage mains infrastructure during the period 1859 to 1865.
 However, the system could not cope as London's population doubled over the next 150 years.
 The concreting of large areas of London's green spaces causes substantial rainwater run-off into drainage and sewerage systems.
 As a result, even small amounts of rainfall could cause the sewerage system to release untreated sewage mixed with rainwater directly into the River Thames.
 By the early 21st century, there were, on average, 50–60 such incidents a year.
 In 2013–14, exceptional weather conditions and flooding caused a total release of 55 e6m3, or 55 million tonnes.
 Thames Water therefore advised against swimming in the Thames Tideway.

 To mitigate and resolve the above problems, and to avoid water quality fines of up to £1bn by the European Commission on the UK Government, the Thames Tideway Scheme proposed a three-stage series of improvements.
 The first two stages of the improvements were upgrades to five sewage treatment works and construction of the 6.9 km Lee Tunnel, formally opened on 28 January 2016.
 Together, these were expected to result in an annual discharge reduction of 40%.
 The third stage, the 25 km Thames Tideway Tunnel was proposed as an effective solution to deal with most of the remaining problem.
 On 12 September 2014, planning consent was formally approved by the UK Government.
 On 3 November 2015, Bazalgette Tunnel Ltd received its operating licence from Ofwat, ensuring the start of the project.
 Thames Tideway became fully operational on 14 February 2025.

 Trinzic

 Formerly Thames Water Ventures, Trinzic was a project development company set up within the Kemble Group to explore the potential of floating solar farms on Thames Water reservoirs, and the potential of powering district heat networks with heat sources from the sewage treatment process.

 Trinzic launched a campaign calling on the UK government to back 30 GW of floating solar installation by 2030, through a mix of policy reform and grant incentives, in November 2023.
 In May 2024, Trinzic won a Gold Award at the annual Transform Awards in the Best Naming Strategy (rename) category.

-Trinzic entered into voluntary administration in July 2024, after Kemble announced it was "urgently" attempting to recover funds from Trinzic with its financial consultants Alvarez & Marsal.
+Trinzic entered into voluntary administration in July 2024, after Kemble announced it was "urgently" attempting to recover funds from Trinzic with its financial consultants Alvarez and Marsal.